adamchristiansen/vivado-scripts/README.md

 not be relied on.

 It is recommended to have at least the `vivado_path` and `vivado_version` stored external to the project.
+For most projects, it is likely that the project local `vivado-scripts.json` only needs to define the project name, which should be the same as the project name selected in Vivado.

 ## Repository Structure